-This will create a much needed new route across the Thames in east London and benefit communities on both sides of the river.
+A new crossing would create a much needed route across the Thames in east London and benefit communities on both sides of the river.

-It will link into nearby cycle routes and help encourage more people to walk and cycle in line with the Mayor's Healthy Streets approach for London.
+It would link into nearby cycle routes and help encourage more people to walk and cycle in line with the Mayor's Healthy Streets approach for London.

 This work led to a shortlist of three options:

-These options were assessed on their ability to meet the scheme's objectives, likely costs, potential benefits and possible impact.
+These options were assessed on how well they met the scheme's objectives, likely costs, potential benefits and possible impact.

-So far, a navigable bridge is our preferred option and we're investigating it in greater detail.
-Londoners gave their views on this decision, and other options such as a specific location, during our public consultation in late 2017/early 2018.
+Londoners gave their views on all the options, as well as other decisions such as where to put an opening bridge, during our public consultation in late 2017/early 2018.
 The consultation report and our response to the issues raised are on the Rotherhithe-Canary Wharf crossing consultation page.